codingMustache/codingMustache/README.md

 ## Joke of the Day

-Leather is great for sneaking around because it's made of hide.
+Why did Dracula lie in the wrong coffin?
+He made a grave mistake.

 ## Daily Trivia

-On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
+Which of these people was NOT a founder of Apple Inc?
- 1. Exclamation Mark
+ 1. Steve Jobs
- 2. Percent Sign
+ 2. Ronald Wayne
- 3. Asterisk
+ 3. Steve Wozniak
- 4. Dollar Sign
+ 4. Jonathan Ive

 <details>
   <summary>Answer</summary>
-  Exclamation Mark
+  Jonathan Ive
 </details>